 Rootballing the tree when it is lifted out of the ground ensures the root system is not disturbed and remains intact.
 Neither will it be disturbed during the handling, transportation and planting process.

-Rootballed trees are protected from the rigours of site activities in commercial planting.
+Rootballed trees are protected from the rigours of site activities in commercial planting (compared to bare-root).

-Once planted the non-galvanised wire soon breaks down and the hessian will rot, allowing the root system to develop.
+Once planted the un-galvanised wire soon breaks down and the hessian will rot, allowing the root system to develop.

 The rootballed tree is the best planting solution and has high survival rates as long as best practice is followed.
 At New Wood Trees we carry out undercutting and transplanting to all our stock to ensure there are lots of fibrous roots around the base of the tree.